openlawteam/tribute-contracts/README.md

 - [ERC20](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/ERC20.md): adds to the DAO the capability of managing and transfer internal tokens between members and/or external accounts.

 - [Executor](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/Executor.md): adds to the DAO the capability of executing delegated calls to other contracts, including contracts that are not part of the DAO, using the EVM instruction `delegatecall`.

-## Core Contracts

-A core contract is a contract that composes the DAO itself, and directly changes the DAO state without the need of going through an Adapter.
-Ideally a core contract shall never pull information directly from the external world.
-For that we use Adapters and Extensions, and the natural information flow is always from the external world to the core contracts.

-- [DaoRegistry](https://github.com/openlawteam/tribute-contracts/blob/master/docs/core/DaoRegistry.md): tracks the state changes of the DAO, only adapters with proper [Access Flags](#access-control-layer) can alter the DAO state.
-- CloneFactory: creates a clone of the DAO based on its address.
-- [DaoFactory](https://github.com/openlawteam/tribute-contracts/blob/master/docs/core/DaoFactory.md): creates, initializes, and adds adapter configurations to the new DAO, and uses the CloneFactory to reduce the DAO creation transaction costs.
-- DaoConstants: defines all the constants used by the DAO contracts, and implements some helper functions to manage the Access Flags.

 #### Access Control Layer